top of page

 Disempowered Voices

-Families and educators often lack the practical knowledge to effectively organize their communities and advocate for institutional change, hindering parent engagement in schools.
+Families and educators often lack the practical knowledge to effectively organize their communities and push for institutional change, hindering parent engagement in schools.
 This disconnect can leave parents feeling disempowered and unsure about how to get involved in their child’s education.

 Young Teacher